 A series of other reports which explore the themes of regeneration and positive health behaviours, based on our findings from two large scale community surveys.
 These examine participants' views on home and neighbourhood quality, community empowerment, employment, volunteering and employability, civic pride and engagement with the Commonwealth Games.

-Our third community survey will be undertaken in Summer 2016.
-This final survey will offer insight into medium-term regeneration impacts and offer insight into community perceptions of what has been achieved and what still needs to be done.
+Our third community survey was undertaken in Summer 2016.
+This final survey results will offer insight into medium-term regeneration impacts and offer insight into community perceptions of what has been achieved and what still needs to be done.
+Download the survey questionnaire.

 Download the latest GoWell East community newsletter (PDF).